Spain and the American Revolutionary War

-Spain, through its alliance with France and as part of its conflict with Britain, played an important role in the independence of the United States.
-Spain declared war on Britain as an ally of France, itself an ally of the American colonies.
+Spain, through its alliance with France and as part of the Anglo-French War (1778–1783) with Britain, played an important role in the independence of the United States.
+Spain declared war on Britain as an ally of France, itself an ally of the American colonies, so Spain and the United States were cobelligerents.
 Most notably, Spanish forces attacked British positions in the south and captured West Florida from Britain in the siege of Pensacola.
 This secured the southern route for supplies and closed off the possibility of any British offensive through the western frontier of the United States via the Mississippi River.
 Spain also provided money, supplies, and munitions to the American forces.

 Beginning in 1776, it jointly funded Roderigue Hortalez and Company, a trading company that provided critical military supplies.
 Spain provided financing for the final siege of Yorktown in 1781 with a collection of gold and silver in Havana, then Spanish Cuba.
 Spain was allied with France through the Bourbon Family Compact and the Revolution was an opportunity to confront their common enemy, Great Britain.
 As the newly appointed Chief Minister of King Charles III of Spain, the Count of Floridablanca wrote in March 1777, "the fate of the colonies interests us very much, and we shall do for them everything that circumstances permit".

 Aid to the United States: 1776–1778

+Luis de Unzaga was the first Spanish official to provide direct military aid to the Continental Army during the American Revolution.

+Spanish Louisiana governor Luis de Unzaga was given clear directives from Madrid and Havana: he was to remain officially neutral while quietly favoring the American rebels.
+This explains why, in April 1776, he provided safe harbor in New Orleans to several rebel ships fleeing the Royal Navy—an action that risked provoking British military retaliation and potentially forcing Spain into an immediate war.
+The following month, he established a front company in New Orleans under the name Roderigue Hortalez et Cie, naming the playwright Pierre-Augustin de Beaumarchais as its director.
+Through this fictitious firm, Unzaga secretly funneled gunpowder, firearms, blankets, food, medicines, and other essential supplies to the colonial rebels, all without arousing British suspicions.

-In 1776, France and Spain each contributed 1,000,000 French livres to finance the initial large-scale joint arms shipment.
+In July 1776, France and Spain agreed to finance the initial large-scale joint arms shipment.
+American diplomat Arthur Lee informed Congress that Spain would extend a confidential line of credit worth four million reales de vellón—equivalent to roughly 500,000 Continental dollars (more than $17 million in 2024 dollars).
 This marked Spain's initial aid to the poorly equipped Continental Army, funding the acquisition of 216 cannons, 27 mortars, 238 gun carriages, 12,826 grenades, 51,134 rounds, 300,000 pounds of gunpowder, 30,000 muskets with bayonets, 4,000 tents and 30,000 full uniforms.
-With the aid of these timely Spanish provisions, General Horatio Gates triumphed over General John Burgoyne at Saratoga on October 17, 1777.
+With the aid of these timely Spanish provisions, General Horatio Gates triumphed over General John Burgoyne at Saratoga on 17 October 1777.